 I have been a menstrual cup user for almost two years and a half years.
 In October 2017, I was working on a project in Kinnaur, Himachal Pradesh, that provided menstrual workshops to adolescent girls in government schools throughout the district.
 My fellow facilitator happened to be a cup user, advocate, and maker.
 When she told me all about her glorious cup life, I instantly became a convert and continue to be surprised by how easy it has made my life.
 I have used cloth pads and hemp pads, but at the end of the day, they are pads.
 They are cumbersome – the wetness, changing, washing, wrapping and throwing away – and then there is the additional horror of seeing a dog walking around with one in its mouth.
-Well, that’s all gone, though not the doggies bit and that still makes me sad.
+Well, that’s all gone with the magic cup coming into my life, though not the doggies bit and that still makes me sad.

 Of course, the cup has a learning curve, but let’s be honest, so does a period.
 In fact, while I am well acquainted with my cup, my period can still be mystifying.
 I talk to a lot of women about the cup and my period post using the cup.
 I find that I bleed for fewer days and although my cramps can still reduce me to a ghoul-like state, now it’s for only half a day.
 I find it much easier to exercise on my period, and even have two friends who deep-sea dive using the cup.
 The reaction to my ‘Cup Talks’ varies, depending on whether the women have heard of it and how many times they have heard of it.
 If they have never seen a menstrual cup and aren’t too aware of their anatomy, they might be shy, shocked and even a bit afraid.
 If they have heard of it and know people who are using it, they will be more receptive and inquisitive.
 Though this isn’t always the case as I discovered when I was in Jharkhand conducting workshops with Aanganwaadi workers on education.
 I used my free breaks to talk to them about the cup, and to date, they have been my most inquisitive and witty audience.
 They asked all the right questions: about infections; how long can it stay inside; how often will they have to buy a new one, etc. My answers had them smiling in delight because with their long working hours, what I was describing sounded like a dream to them.
 As I write this, I am trying to raise money to go back there, give them a basic workshop and provide them with cups.